WBA Foundation Founders Fellowship

 The Women’s Bar Association Foundation Founders Fellowship, established in 2006 and awarded annually, supports an area law school and allows a law student to work with local legal services providers on projects to benefit women and girls in our community.

-2016-The University of the District of Colubmia David A. Clarke School of Law (Jessica Guinyard, Advocates for Justice and Education, Inc.)
+2016-The University of the District of Columbia David A. Clarke School of Law

 Click here to read Jessica's personal essay about her experience working as a summer law clerk.